HappyEnt/vehicle-coordination/components/ros/src/orcar_interfaces/Readme.rst

 This package defines resources that are used for interfacing between the different orcar components.

-We use both ROS2 Messages and Protobuf.
-Protobuf definitions are used for serializing and deserializing data for sending over radio, whereas ROS2 Messages are used for exchanging data over `DDS`_.
+We use both `ROS2 Messages`_ and `Protocol Buffers`_.
+Protocol Buffers definitions are used for serializing and deserializing data for sending over radio, whereas ROS2 Messages are used for exchanging data over `DDS`_.

 ``msg/``
   ``RadioPacket.msg``